The New Year's Sacrifice: Story in Translation

-Film adaptation
+Film Adaptation

 In 1956, the story was adapted into a film of a similar name by the Beijing Studio.
 The film maintains the story's dignified and severe style and grim mood.
 It focuses on the depiction of characters through facial expressions and body movements, as well as skillfully unveiling the temperaments of the characters by portraying the characters' visual imagery.
 The film has elements that are not present in the original story.
 For example, a scene where Mrs. Xiang Lin hacks at the temple threshold is not in the original story.
+In 1957, the film was a nominee for Crystal Globe at the 10th Karlovy Vary International Film Festival, and received the Special Prize of the Jury.
 In 1958, the film received the Silver Cap Prize at Mexico International Film Festival.